sbaum90/paleoSpec/README.md

 -------------------------------
 For each spectrum, there is a script which contains the recoil energy spectrum calculation:

-BkgNeuSpec.py has the relevant functions for calculating the recoil energy spectrum induced by neutrinos
+- BkgNeuSpec.py has the relevant functions for calculating the recoil energy spectrum induced by neutrinos

+- DarkDiskSpec.py has the relevant functions for calculating the recoil energy spectrum from traversing a dark dis

-MWHaloSpec.py has the relevant functions for calculating the recoil energy spectrum from the local DM density
+- MWHaloSpec.py has the relevant functions for calculating the recoil energy spectrum from the local DM density

+- SubHaloSpec.py has the relevant functions for calculating the recoil energy spectrum from traversing a NFW subhalo

-helper_functions.py contains functions for the mean inverse speed of a Maxwell-Boltzmann distribution and the Helm form factor
+- helper_functions.py contains functions for the mean inverse speed of a Maxwell-Boltzmann distribution and the Helm form factor

 # Minerals
 Currently supported Minerals:
 - Anhydrite